Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 This check may result in one of the following outcomes:

-1. Both $F_1$ and $F_2$ are more applicable than their respective opponent;
+1. Only one of the two candidates is more applicable than the other;
-2. Only one of the two candidates is more applicable than the other;
+2. Neither of the two candidates is more applicable than the other;
-3. Neither of the two candidates is more applicable than the other.
+3. Both $F_1$ and $F_2$ are more applicable than the other.

-In case 2 the more applicable candidate of the two is found and no additional steps are needed.
+In case 1, the more applicable candidate of the two is found and no additional steps are needed.

-In case 3 an additional step is taken: a non-parameterized callable (which does not have type parameters in its declaration) is a more specific candidate than any parameterized callable.
+In case 2, an additional step is taken: a non-parameterized callable is a more specific candidate than any parameterized callable.
-If this step does not allow for deciding the more specific candidate of any pair in the set, this is an **overload ambiguity** which must be reported as a compile-time error.
+If this step does not allow for deciding the more specific candidate, this is an **overload ambiguity** which must be reported as a compile-time error.

-In case 1 several additional steps are performed in order.
+In case 3, several additional steps are performed in order.

-- Any non-parameterized callable (same as with the case 3) is a more specific candidate than any parameterized callable.
+- Any non-parameterized callable is a more specific candidate than any parameterized callable (same as case 2).
-  If there are several non-generic candidates, further steps are limited to those candidates;
+  If there are several non-parameterized candidates, further steps are limited to those candidates;
 - For each candidate we count the number of default parameters *not* specified in the call (i.e., the number of parameters for which we use the default value).
   The candidate with the least number of non-specified default parameters is a more specific candidate;
 - For all candidates, the candidate having any variable-argument parameters is less specific than any candidate without them.